34 Things to Do in Connecticut This September Last Updated: September 2021

 4. Soar through the trees.
 Get a birds-eye view of the leaves beginning to change during zipline tours at the Adventure Park at the Discovery Museum in Bridgeport or HighFlyer Zipline at Foxwoods in Mashantucket.

-8. Enjoy art, outdoors.
-While the weather is still warmer, plan a visit to any of the state’s sculpture gardens including Studio 80 + Sculpture Grounds in Old Lyme, the New London Mural Walk, or the Lincoln Financial Sculpture Walk in Hartford.
+9. Enjoy art, outdoors.
+While the weather is still warmer, plan a visit to any of the state’s outdoor art exhibits including Studio 80 + Sculpture Grounds in Old Lyme, the New London Mural Walk, or the Lincoln Financial Sculpture Walk in Hartford.
 On September 25 at I-Park in East Haddam, enjoy an evening of music and outdoor art installations at the Music Along the Trails event.

 Food and Drink Adventures

-11. Grab one more lobster roll.
-Before Connecticut’s seafood shacks close for the season, grab one more hot buttery lobster roll to last you through next spring and don’t miss the 49th Annual Chester Lobster Festival.
+12. Grab one more lobster roll.
+Before Connecticut’s seafood shacks close for the season, grab one more hot buttery lobster roll to last you through next spring — you can even follow this lobster lovers' guide!

-27. Reel in some trout.
+29. Reel in some trout.
 Trout is one of Connecticut’s most sought-after freshwater game fish and September is a great time to plan a fishing trip to the Salmon River State Forest!
 Whether it's trout you're looking for or just want the fishing experience, there are so many reasons to get hooked on fishing.